misiektoja/spotify_monitor/docs/usage.md

 An error alert goes out once the same failure has lasted **5 minutes**, so a short outage or one lost request reaches nobody, while a failure that cannot clear on its own, such as an expired sp_dc cookie, is alerted at once.
 Each kind of failure alerts once per channel.
 A channel that could not deliver is tried again on a later failing check, after **5 minutes** at first and then after twice the previous wait, up to an hour.
 A run that recovered alerts again when it fails later.
 The same rule governs the webhook error alert.

+Every failure alert uses the subject `Spotify Monitor error: <what went wrong> (user: <target>)` and lists the fix, the guide link, how many checks failed in a row, since when and when the next retry happens.
+When the failure clears, a **recovery alert** with the subject `Spotify Monitor recovered: monitoring <target> resumed after <duration>` follows on each channel that delivered the failure alert.
+The `-e` flag switches off the error email and the recovery email together. `--no-webhook-error-notify` does the same for the webhook.

 All email alerts require valid [SMTP settings](configuration.md#smtp-settings).

 Example email: